-+ During the Second World War, she ran an orphanage, served as a local superior for her community, and continued her work as a catechist.
++ During the early years of the Second World War she was director of an orphanage, served as local superior of her community, and continued her work as a catechist.

-(from The Roman Martyrs: Common of Martyrs—For a Virgin-Martyr)
+(from The Roman Missal: Common of Martyrs—For a Virgin Martyr)

 Saint profiles prepared by Brother Silas Henderson, S.D.S.